anonaddy/anonaddy/README.md

 #### **What do you use to do DNS lookups on domain names?**

 The server is running a local DNS caching server to improve the speed of queries.
-Cloudflare's (1.1.1.1) is used as a fallback.
+DNS.WATCH resolvers are used as a fallback.

 #### **Is there a limit to how many emails I can forward?**